 Quite simply, customers stop making purchases when they don’t have the budget.
 To increase sales, ditch the old messaging and create a new one around specific discounts and promotions.
 Depending on your business vertical, you can get creative with online discounts and offers.
 For example, if you’re a travel brand, offer a more prolonged cancellation phase.
 If you’re a retail business, provide a non-expiring shipping voucher when they complete a purchase to help drum up future business.
 And if you’re a service-based business such as a restaurant, don’t fret: You can still encourage customers to make online sales in the form of discounted gift certificates so that they can treat themselves when the coronavirus outbreak has slowed.

 Consider Creating Partnerships

-Identify popular brands within your industry that customers have a strong brand affinity to (an excellent tool to use is Brand Match, a directory of D2C brands).
+Identify popular brands within your industry that customers have a strong brand affinity to.
 When a partnership is formed, both parties can use their respective assets and audiences to cross-promote one another to boost brand perception, build brand strength, and offer special promotions.